 Her desire to live a healthy lifestyle compelled her to study further, where she discovered that to really enjoy a healthy life, we must first look within to find out what we are made of and how we fit into the natural world around us.

-Lorraine is currently writing her fifth book, “Gaia’s Gift – Intuitive Nutrition for the Body, Mind and Soul” – a book that embodies the ancient medical practice of Ayurveda but with a very unique approach which teaches the reader how to train their intuition to know instinctively what is good for them physically, spiritually and mentally.
+Lorraine is currently writing her fifth book, “Gaia’s Gift ” – a book that embodies the ancient medical practice of Ayurveda but with a very unique approach which teaches the reader how to train their intuition to know instinctively what is good for them physically, spiritually and mentally.

 Lorraine now works as an Ayurvedic Nutrition and Lifestyle consultant with people who struggle with various health issues, or those who want to change their life to become the best they can be.

 Lorraine grew up in Surrey in England, where she also brought up her two sons.
 She holds a bachelors degree in Sports Therapy, and wrote one of her first books in this subject “Sports Pattern Release”

 Lorraine and her husband now live in southern Spain, where she continues on her quest to live a life of love, health and happiness.

 Its Cold and Flu Season – how will you protect yourself?

 So here we are once more, at the beginning of the ”cold and flu” season, only this here is has an added feeling of doom and gloom as many of us worry about the new kid on the block, who may or may not have more of a punch than our regular bad boys.
 However whether you are worried about “the virus” or just want to keep your immune system strong to fend off any lurgies, there are many natural remedies that will really help boost your immunity.